lunaticfriki/podcaster/README.md

 pnpm install
 ```

-To run the development server:
+To run the development server and the mock-server:

 ```
 pnpm dev
 ```

 To build the project:

 ```